askpatrickw/makernotes/docs/machines/cnc-wood.md

 A ghost cut moves the router through the outer outline of your project so you can visually inspect that your cut will stay on your work piece and not hit any clamps.
 To create a ghost cut:

-1. Make a duplicate of the toolpath which will cut the outline of your project by right clicking ont he toolpath and selecting duplicate.
+1. Make a duplicate of the toolpath which will cut the outline of your project by right clicking on the toolpath and selecting duplicate.
 1. Rename the toolpath to so it starts with "Ghost".
 1. Change the cut depth to 1 mm on the Ghost toolpath.
 1. Calculate the toolpath and review in the preview.